louishourcade/AWS-lambda-psycopg2/README.md

 Confirm the deployment in the terminal, wait until the CloudFormation stack is deployed, and you're done 🎉

-## Run the Lambda functions
+## Test the Lambda functions from the AWS console

 #### Explanations about the resources deployed

 The AWS stack deploys 3 resources:
 * An [IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) for the Lambda functions
-* A Lambda function with a Python3.8 runtime, deployed from the `Constructs/lambda/lambda_deploy.zip` file
+* A Lambda function with a Python3.8 runtime, deployed from the `Constructs/lambda/lambda_deploy.zip` deployment package
-* A Lambda function with a Python3.8 runtime, deployed from the `Dockerfile` under the `Constructs` folder.
+* A Lambda function with a Python3.8 runtime, deployed from the `Dockerfile` under the `Constructs` folder

 The script of both Lambda functions only checks that the `pandas` and `psycopg2` libraries are successfully imported: